 The Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD) is a French research centre working with developing countries to tackle international agricultural and development issues.
 CIRAD is member of the Land Matrix steering committee and research committee.
 It supports data collection for Africa, coordinates the development of an Africa Observatory, and contributes to the establishment of National Land Observatories (NLOs) in Africa.

-The German Institute of Global and Area Studies / Leibniz-Institut für Globale und Regionale Studien (GIGA) is a Hamburg-based research institute focused on political, economic, and social developments in Africa, Asia, Latin America, North Africa, and the Middle East.
+The German Institute for Global and Area Studies / Leibniz-Institut für Globale und Regionale Studien (GIGA) is a Hamburg-based research institute focused on political, economic, and social developments in Africa, Asia, Latin America, North Africa, and the Middle East.
 GIGA is a member of the Land Matrix steering committee, research committee and technical team.
 It is responsible for the data management and maintenance of the Land Matrix global database as well as supporting the global data collection and providing training for the Regional Focal Points and advice to Land Matrix users.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) is a German Federal Government enterprise, operating in international cooperation services for sustainable development across more than 130 countries.
 GIZ supports the initiative through various financial contributions.
 GIZ further supports data collection and verification.